Serpentine Cabochons media thumbnails

 Finish Polished from waxy to brilliant depending on variety

-Hardness 2.5–5.5 Mohs — we recommend a full bezel setting for all uses; not suitable for everyday rings without full protection
+Hardness 2.5–5.5 Mohs — we recommend a closed bezel setting for all uses; not suitable for daily wear rings without full protection

-The color of this serpentine is a deep green with lighter-toned veins running diagonally, adding visual movement to the surface.
-The finish is intermediate between waxy and brilliant: it doesn't achieve the mirror-like polish of quartz, but it has enough reflectivity for the green to appear highly saturated.
+The color of this serpentine is deep green with lighter tonal veins running diagonally, adding visual movement to the surface.
+The finish is intermediate between waxy and brilliant: it does not reach the full mirror of quartz, but has enough reflectivity for the green to be perceived with high saturation.
 The visual texture is reminiscent of reptile skin, which is a direct reference to the mineral's name (from Latin serpentinus, "of a serpent").

-The lapidary decision for size no.1 was an elongated shape that follows the main direction of the veins, accentuating visual movement.
-In no.2, the smaller size allows for exploration of color density in a compact area.
+The lapidary decision for format no.1 was an elongated shape that follows the main direction of the veins, accentuating visual movement.

 What is serpentine

 Serpentine is not a single mineral but a group of magnesian phyllosilicates that form primarily through the metamorphism of ultramafic rocks (rich in magnesium) in the presence of water.
-The process is called serpentinization: olivine and pyroxene in mantle rocks transform into serpentine when reacting with aqueous fluids at moderate temperatures.
-The most common varieties are antigorite, lizardite, and chrysotile; in lapidary practice, "serpentine" refers to the massive green material of any of these varieties.
-The variability in hardness (2.5–5.5 Mohs) reflects the diversity of composition within the group.
+The process is called serpentinization: the olivine and pyroxene in mantle rocks transform into serpentine when reacting with aqueous fluids at moderate temperatures.

-• Pendants with closed bezel setting (sterling silver) — The most recommended option for this mineral.
-The bezel protects the edges and prevents abrasion of a stone with lower hardness than quartz.
-In sterling silver, the green of serpentine gains depth by contrast.
+• Pendants with closed bezel setting (925 silver) — The most recommended option for this mineral.
+The bezel protects the edges and prevents abrasion of a stone with hardness lower than quartz.

-• Wire wrap — Feasible in formats where the wire rests on the edges and does not scratch the surface.
-Copper or brass complement the earthy green of serpentine.
+• Wire wrap — Viable in formats where the wire rests on the edges and does not scratch the surface.

 Serpentine in lapidary tradition

-Serpentine has been carved into decorative and ritual objects since antiquity in multiple cultures: the Aztecs used it in sculptures and ceremonial masks alongside jade; in China it was used for centuries as a substitute for nephrite and jade in imperial jade objects; in medieval Europe it was used in decorative arts, especially in Italy, where green serpentine from the Alps was called "verde antico" and appears in columns and basilica coverings.
+Serpentine has been carved into decorative and ritual objects since antiquity in multiple cultures: the Aztecs used it in sculptures and ceremonial masks alongside jade; in China, it was used for centuries as a substitute for nephrite and jade in imperial jade objects; in medieval Europe, it was used in decorative arts, especially in Italy, where green serpentine from the Alps was called "verde antico" and appears in columns and coverings of basilicas.

-In crystal traditions, serpentine is associated with a connection to the earth and practical wisdom derived from direct experience with nature.
-Its deep green hue and origin in mantle rocks are interpreted as references to permanence and geological depth.
+In crystal tradition, serpentine is associated with connection to the earth and practical wisdom derived from direct experience with nature.
+Its deep green hue and origin in the Earth's mantle rocks are interpreted as references to permanence and geological depth.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.